j-buss/jb_blog/content/posts/flask/Part_01/index.md

 ---
-title: "Simple Flask Example"
+title: "Simple Flask Example - Part 1"
 date: 2019-12-13T08:00:00-00:00
 draft: false
 ---

 # Deploying Flask Apps into Google Cloud Platform

 There are many Flask tutorials online that describe the details of using the lightweight Python framework.
 With this series I do not intend to recreate the exhaustive tutorials that have been done.
-I simply wanted a quick 3 post series to get up and running with deploying Flask to
+I simply wanted a quick 3-post series to get up and running with deploying Flask to
 GCP App Engine and using data from Big Query.

+Within this post, Part 1, we will create a Flask app locally and then push it to GCP App Engine.

+#### Assumptions:
+- Familiarity with Python
+- Familiarity with Google Cloud Platform
+- Access to a GCP Project with ability to deploy App Engine
+- Linux working environment
+  - This tutorial leverages GCP Cloud Shell
+  - Steps are not dependent on Linux, but haven't been tested in other environments

 ## Part 1: Creating Your First Flask App